 Companies all over Singapore - in fact, even some parts of the world, have been working on removing barriers between the abled and the differently-abled.
-Creating an inclusive workplace that embraces differences and not only values all the employees skills and strengths but also gives employees equal opportunities like their compensation, the benefits, room to grow, learn, and move forward.
+Creating an inclusive workplace that embraces differences and not only values all the employees' skills and strengths but also gives employees equal opportunities like their compensation, benefits, room to grow, learn, and move forward.

 These things should be looked into:

-Inclusive Workplace Culture - your company may be composed of people with diverse backgrounds, different ethnicity, definitely age, religion, beliefs and views, abled or physically challenged.
+Inclusive Workplace Culture - your company may be composed of people with diverse backgrounds, different ethnicity, definitely ages, religion, beliefs and views, abled or physically challenged.
 Human Resource should have an overview of all employed - but all these aspects should be considered in the discussion and leaders should also be examples themselves of how respecting each one is and be able to pass it on to the colleagues.
-It could be as simple as being supportive to physically challenged colleagues - like running out to get lunch, or adjusting working hours to avoid transportation hurdles.
+It could be as simple as being supportive to physically challenged colleagues - like running out to get lunch or adjusting working hours to avoid transportation hurdles.

-Assistive Technology - it could be as simple as creating and making training and education for the differently-abled available online should the need to have this option arise (like in cases of unfortunate events) or it could also be customizing a workstation for the employees to perform their jobs, setting up systems that encourages co-existing with physically-challenged officemate/s.
+Assistive Technology - it could be as simple as creating and making training and education for the differently-abled available online should the need to have this option arise (like in cases of unfortunate events) or it could also be customizing a workstation for the employees to perform their jobs, setting up systems that encourage co-existing with physically-challenged officemate/s.

 Accessible Environment - the work environment must also be physically accessible, adaptable and flexible day-to-day office equipment.
 Having these in mind would surely eliminate barriers and allow people to maximize productivity at work and move independently at the same time.
 For example, having a Wheelchair ramp installed in the office building entrance could already do wonders.
 Installing a stairlift will also be viable or a vertical platform lift for employees to travel the floors together harmoniously.

-Bathrooms should be installed with flexible systems - wash basins could be set-up adjustable and flexible to both abled and physically challenged employees.
+Bathrooms should be installed with flexible systems - washbasins could be set up adjustable and flexible to both abled and physically challenged employees.
 This could also be helping the company by reducing risks of bathroom accidents aside from allowing the employee to move around independently.